-During a set, focus your mind on each and every rep, but don’t count them.
+During a set, focus your mind on each and every rep, but you don’t have to count them.

 - Instead of focusing on the exact number of reps you intend to do per set, think more generally in terms of low reps, medium reps or high reps.

-- If you start counting the number of reps, you can lose focus.
+- By counting the number of reps, you can lose focus.
 Concentrate on engaging your chest muscles to complete the exercise, minimizing the use of your arm muscles, and always with proper controlled form.

 Chest Workout Routine For Men

 A good chest workout routine that will build mass on your pecs will include the following: